-For most new technicians, the first year or so is really about getting your feet wet.
+For most new Child Passenger Safety Technicians, the first year or so is really about getting your feet wet.
 You’re getting the hang of working with parents and understanding different seats and vehicles.
-Once the initial class is complete, recertification can seem to be a ways down the road; until all of a sudden it’s two months before the expiration date and an email pops up reminding you to recertify.
+Once the initial class is complete, recertification can seem to be a ways down the road… until all of a sudden it’s two months before the expiration date and an email pops up reminding you to recertify.

 Child Passenger Safety Technicians in the United States must renew their certification every two years (Canadians, scroll down for details!).
 Here are the requirements:

 - Work at one community event — either a seat check event or a community workshop

 To start the renewal process, log in to http://cert.safekids.org

 Your login is your Technician or Instructor number without the T or I. For example, if your Technician number is T8675309, you’d log in with 8675309.

 Once you’ve logged in, scroll down a bit and under your name will be these action items.
 Click on Recertification 2018- 2020 cycle (enter information and pay fee).

 The first component of recertification is having an Instructor sign off on five car seat and booster seat checks.
 These checks must be from the following categories:

 - Rear facing convertible car seat

 - Belt positioning booster